Image 1 of 27

 Crop protection from pests and weather

 Hosted by Neil Crump (Founder of Asterion & Co.) at The Old Vicarage, Leigh-on-Mendip – a beautifully reimagined 16th-century home with a three acre garden and a productive kitchen garden.
-Guests will enjoy a seated garden lunch on both days, with refreshments and home-made treats throughout.
+Guests will enjoy a seated lunch on both days, with refreshments and home-made treats throughout.

 Take-home items

-Up to 10 packets of heritage seeds from the Pennard Plant range
+Five packets of heritage seeds from the Pennard Plant range

 Early crops in trays or pots